 Director of Operations & Executive Chef

-Heather Nace is originally from Baltimore, MD and holds a B.S. in Culinary Nutrition from Johnson & Wales University.
+Heather Nace is originally from Baltimore, MD, and holds a B.S. in Culinary Nutrition from Johnson & Wales University.
 She is currently the Membership Chair for the New Orleans Academy of Nutrition and Dietetics and serves on the Culinary Medicine Specialist Advisory Board.
 As the Director of Operations, she is able to combine her experience of running a small business for twelve years with her culinary and nutrition knowledge.
-She provides leadership and coordination of medical student and community programming, kitchen operations, training of students, and special events.
-As a registered dietitian with a culinary background, Heather hopes to inspire others to achieve good health by sharing her knowledge and passions for food, nutrition, and home cooking.
+She provides leadership and execution of medical student and community programming, kitchen operations, training of students, and coordination of special events.
+As a registered dietitian with a culinary background, Heather hopes to inspire others to achieve good health by sharing her knowledge and passion for delicious food, practical nutrition, and home cooking.

 Chef Katie Pedroza